cloin/semaphore-mcp/README.md

 ```

 Make sure to:
-1. Replace the paths with the absolute paths to your semaphore-mcp directory and uv installation
+1. Replace `/path/to/semaphore-mcp` with the absolute path to your semaphore-mcp directory
 2. Ensure your `.env` file with SEMAPHORE_API_TOKEN is properly configured in the semaphore-mcp directory
+3. The environment where bash is running should have all the required dependencies installed (`pip install -e . mcp>=1.9.3`)

 #### Verifying Claude Desktop Setup